 David Yepsen Director's Award

-The Donows, both of whom hold doctoral degrees, believe it is important for students to learn civic duty and have opportunities like those provided at the institute to increase their knowledge of and opportunities in public engagement.
-The Donows also wish that this award honor David Yepsen’s seven years of service and significant contribution to the public image and profile of the institute and SIU.
+The Donows, both of whom hold doctoral degrees, believe it is important for students to learn civic duty and have opportunities like those provided at the Institute to increase their knowledge of and opportunities in public engagement.
+The Donows also wish for this award to honor David Yepsen’s seven years of service and significant contribution to the public image and profile of the Institute and SIU.

 The student must be enrolled at SIU Carbondale as an undergraduate or graduate student and in good academic standing.
-Applicants should have demonstrated active participation with the operation of the institute, execution of institute programs, or contribution to the institute’s activities or work products.
-Eligible applicants need to hold an affiliation with the Institute, which includes, but not limited to: student employees; Institute ambassadors; any student in any institute internship, fellowship, or externship; students otherwise contributing to an institute project or program.
+Eligible students should have demonstrated active participation in the operation of the Institute, execution of Institute programs, or contribution to the Institute’s activities or work products.
+Those eligible will hold an affiliation with the Institute, which includes, but is not limited to: student employees; Institute ambassadors; any student in any Institute internship, fellowship, or externship; students otherwise contributing to an Institute project or program.

-The award may be used for tuition, housing, books, other expenses related to education or research, including travel.
-The Institute staff will review the merits of each student involved in the Institute and will make individual recommendations to the Institute director, who will have the final decision on the award recipient.
-The scholarship will be awarded to the student by the end of the spring semester.
+The award may be used for tuition, housing, books, and other expenses related to education or research, including travel.
+Institute staff will review the merits of each student involved in the Institute and will make individual recommendations to the Institute director, who will have the final decision on the award recipient.